 Choosing the right kit

-Questions to ask yourself before starting this project should also include those about what you want your DIY pizza oven to look like when it’s finished.
+Questions to ask yourself before starting this project should also include those about what you want your homemade pizza oven to look like when it’s finished.
 Depending on where you’d like to put your oven, whether or not you’d like to add artistic touches in the form of paints, stains, or tiles, and how large it should be, your decision on what the oven should look like can change.

 The easiest method is to begin with an outdoor pizza oven kit, as DIY network points out.
 Fortunately, there’s no shortage of DIY pizza oven kits available in varying sizes, dome shapes, and support for varying kinds of masonry that can be used to build the roof and foundation of the oven.

 Wood or gas-fired?

 When it comes down to it, however, your decision won’t jeopardize the choices in DIY kits available to you.
-The wide variety of shapes and sizes that DIY pizza oven kits offer also extend to variations in gas or wood-fired designs that offer the same attention to detail, tradition, and enjoyable home use regardless of how it gets hot.
+The wide variety of shapes and sizes that DIY pizza oven kits offer also extend to variations in gas (NG or Propane) or wood-fired designs that offer the same attention to detail, tradition, and enjoyable home use regardless of how it gets hot.

 That being said, if you go with gas, try not to invite a Neopolitan over for your 4th of July party.

 If a DIY project just isn't for you, don't fret because there is always another option!

 Installing a prefabricated brick oven